MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/make-integration-service.md

 To register your own service, create a new registry key using your own GUID and friendly name.

 The friendly name will be associated with your new application.
-It will appear in performance counters and other places where a GUID isn't appropriate.
+It'll appear in performance counters and other places where a GUID isn't appropriate.

-The registry entry will look like this:
+The registry entry looks like this:

 ```output
 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Virtualization\GuestCommunicationServices\